Vatican Whisks Another Alleged Pervert Priest to Safety—This One From Its D.C. Embassy

 ROME—Pope Francis very famously doesn’t like walls, except, it seems, when they come in handy.
 At least that’s the impression that the Holy See is giving with its response to an August 21 request by the U.S. State Department to lift diplomatic immunity to charge a yet unnamed priest suspected of collecting child pornography.
 The accused priest, who was described as "high ranking" by the Associated Press, was instead whisked back to Rome where he is now safe from secular prosecution inside the Vatican’s fortified walls.

+The New York Times, citing some Italian media and an unnamed American source familiar with the investigation, identified the perpetrator as 44-year-old Italian Carlo Alberto Capella, who has been a priest since 1993 and part of the Vatican’s diplomatic corps since 2004.
+Records show he worked closely with the Vatican’s secretariat for the economy focused on the Vatican’s often murky financial affairs.

-The Vatican Press Office issued a statement Friday morning with scant details.
+The Vatican Press Office will not confirm the identity of the priest, but issued a statement Friday morning with scant details.
 “The Holy See, following the practice of sovereign states, recalled the priest in question, who is currently in Vatican City,” the statement says.
 “Having received such information from the United States government, the Secretariat of State transmitted this information to the Promoter of Justice of the Vatican Tribunal.
 The Promoter of Justice opened an investigation and has already commenced international collaboration to obtain elements relative to the case.
 It should be noted that, as provided by the laws in force applicable to all preliminary inquiries, the investigations carried by the Promoter of Justice are subject to investigative confidentiality.”

 In other words, same old story.